Overview of the Florida Land Trust

 How Does the Florida Land Trust Work?

-The Trustor enters into a standardized Florida Land Trust Agreement with Exeter Fiduciary Services, LLC.
-The Trustor appoints or names Exeter Fiduciary Services, LLC as Trustee of the trust, designates one or more Beneficiaries (owners) of the trust and can also appoint or name one or more Successor Beneficiaries under the trust.
+The Trustor enters into a standardized Florida Land Trust Agreement with Exeter Trust Company.
+The Trustor appoints or names Exeter Trust Company as Trustee of the trust, designates one or more Beneficiaries (owners) of the trust and can also appoint or name one or more Successor Beneficiaries under the trust.
 The initial Beneficiary is generally the Trustor and the Successor Beneficiaries are generally the Trustor's children, but could be anyone designated by the Trustor.

 The Beneficiary(ies) of the Florida Land Trust retain complete control over the real estate or personal property held in the trust.
 They manage the property or retain agents to manage the property on their behalf.
 They collect and distribute any income and pay any and all expenses.
 They insure, develop, finance, lease or sell the real estate as they see fit.